BobFrederick/simplecarbon/README.md

   * ```deta deploy```

 ## Other
-  * includes a jupyter notebookt explaining he http request and parsing the data.
+  * includes a jupyter notebook explaining he http request and parsing the data.